jnozzi/cocoadev.com/markdown/SendingEmailMessages.md

 ----

-As mentioned elsewhere, General/NSMailDelivery uses account settings from Apple Mail.
+As mentioned elsewhere, NSMailDelivery uses account settings from Apple Mail.
 I don't see why this requires the user actually have Mail as their default mail reader,though - they can still be using Eudora or whatever, as long as they set up an account in Mail.
 They may need to use Mail preferences anyway to set the default email reader (much like setting the default web browser in Safari prefs).

-Almost Too Good To Be True Dept.: General/NSMailDelivery seems to select the mac.com SMTP server according when the FROM address you pass in the headers dictionary is a mac.com address.
+Almost Too Good To Be True Dept.: NSMailDelivery seems to select the mac.com SMTP server according when the FROM address you pass in the headers dictionary is a mac.com address.
 At least that's what I just saw in OS X 10.4.10.
 I tried to get it to use a secondary SMTP server, but non-mac.com addresses all seem to use the SMTP server of the primary account in Mail preferences.

 It looks like I'll have to send an apple event to Mail to learn the user's preferred from address, though.
 For now, though, I think I'll check My Card in the address book instead.

-So far, the main drawback to General/NSMailDelivery, for me, is the lack of any specific error return, just YES/NO.
+So far, the main drawback to NSMailDelivery, for me, is the lack of any specific error return, just YES/NO.